Franziska Giffey: Allegations of plagiarism and resignation

-In 2019, allegations of plagiarism prompted the Free University of Berlin to review Giffey's 2010 dissertation.
-In response, Giffey announced that she would resign if her doctorate was revoked and she would not run for the leadership of her party due to the ongoing investigation.
+In 2019, allegations of plagiarism prompted the Free University of Berlin to review Giffey’s 2010 dissertation.
+The university initially concluded that while her thesis contained deficiencies, they were not severe enough to revoke her doctorate.
+Instead, Giffey received a formal reprimand, and she was allowed to retain her title.
+Nevertheless, she announced that she would resign if her doctorate was ever revoked and withdrew from the race for her party’s leadership due to the ongoing scrutiny.

-On 10 June 2021, the presidium of the Free University of Berlin unanimously stripped Giffey of her doctorate, saying she was guilty of 'at least partially intentional deception' and citing 69 instances in the 200-page thesis when citations were either not at all or improperly attributed.
+As criticism of the university’s handling of the case persisted, the Free University decided to reopen the review.
+On 10 June 2021, its presidium unanimously stripped Giffey of her doctorate, citing 69 instances of either missing or improper attribution across the 200-page thesis and determining she had engaged in “at least partially intentional deception“.
+By that time, Giffey had already announced in 2020 that she would voluntarily cease using her doctoral title, pending the outcome of the proceedings.

-Giffey resigned as minister on 19 May 2021 but immediately won the candidacy for Berlin mayor from the SPD, which she has not relinquished.
+She resigned as federal minister on 19 May 2021 but immediately secured the SPD’s candidacy for Berlin mayor, a position she held until the end of her term in April 2023.

-Mayor of Berlin, 2021–present
+Mayor of Berlin, 2021–2023

 When Berlin's governing mayor Michael Müller announced his intention not to run again for his party's leadership in the state, Giffey and Raed Saleh expressed their intention to take over as dual leaders.

 On 26 September 2021, the SPD, which Giffey served as the Mayoral candidate for in Berlin, would retain most seats in the Berlin House of Representatives following the 2021 Berlin state election.
 On 28 November 2021, a coalition agreement between the SPD, the Green Party and the Left Party in Berlin was finalized, though the proposed government program still awaited approval from individual party committees before Giffey could take office.
 On 5 December 2021, 91.5 percent of Berlin's SPD delegates approved the coalition agreement.

-On 21 December 2021, Giffey was sworn in as Mayor of Berlin after 84 Berlin House deputies voted in favor of her, while 52 voted against her and two abstained.
+On 21 December 2021, Giffey was sworn in as Governing Mayor of Berlin after 84 Berlin House deputies voted in favor of her, while 52 voted against her and two abstained.
+Immediately afterwards, the Giffey senate was appointed and sworn in, allowing the new government to commence its work.

 Giffey was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.